 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-France Language & Cuisine offers 3 French language college credits through Lesley University.
+France Language & Cuisine offers 3 interdisciplinary college credits through Lesley University.
 Additionally, students earn 6 hours of documented community service.

 This course offers a focused study of French in the unique context of cuisine.
 Through this format, you’ll develop advanced language skills while acquiring valuable cooking skills.
 With each new culinary technique mastered, practice the complementary language components that take you from beginner to practiced speaker, and novice cook to trained chef.
 By the end of this program, you will be an adept communicator on the topic of French cuisine and able to translate those language skills into various francophone settings.